Why Is My Sink Water Cloudy?

 2. Hard Water

 You’ve probably heard of hard water and soft water.
-Hard water tends to be rich in mineral content and is common in cities and larger municipalities.
+Hard water is water that is high in mineral content and is common in cities and larger municipalities.
 While hard water usually doesn’t pose a health risk, it can leave stains on your surfaces and damage hair and clothes.
 Hard water can also occasionally look cloudy coming out of the sink.
+Here are some signs of hard water to look out for:

 3. A Faucet or Water Heater Issue